Rosenthal Kalabus & Therrian

 Understanding Protective Orders in Addison

 Domestic violence charges often come with protective orders.
 These orders can protect the alleged victim, but they often severely impact the subject’s life.
 Protective orders are court-issued mandates.
 They restrict contact between you and the alleged victim.
 That means you must leave your home, surrender any firearms you own, and avoid communication with the victim—even if you didn’t do anything wrong.
+In addition, protective orders and related charges can affect a parent’s visitation rights with their children.

 There are two types of protective orders in Texas: